Approaches to mental health

 At the end of this module you will have a range of the skills and tools that will help you become independent explorers of knowledge in this important but complex area.

 This module is entirely delivered through online through learning guides.
-These will comprise, text graphics, quizzes (for self-assessment) and a range of media resources.
-They will also provide links to web-based resources.
-You'll also be guided to find and research for relevant resources using the OU Library.
+These will comprise of text, graphics, quizzes (for self-assessment) and a range of media resources.